almende/eve/index.md

 Agents are stateless.
 It is possible that multiple instances of the same agent are running simultaneously.
+Agents can persist data in their State.
-To store a state, agents can use the provided context, which is shared amongst all running instances of the agent.
+This state is shared amongst all running instances of the agent.
-The implementation of this context is dependent on the platform where the agents are deployed.
+The implementation of this state is dependent on the platform where the agents are deployed.

 When an agent is deployed as a dedicated web service with only